CMA Investors Have Opportunity to Lead Comerica Incorporated Securities Fraud Lawsuit

-BENSALEM, Pa., Sept.
-21, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Comerica Incorporated ("Comerica" or the "Company") (NYSE: CMA).
+LOS ANGELES, Sept.
+25, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Comerica Incorporated ("Comerica" or the "Company") (NYSE: CMA).

 Class Period: February 9, 2021 – May 29, 2023